ahessmat/obsidian-notes/CS229 Stanford/Lecture 2.md

 For **linear regression** and ONLY linear regression, there's an algorithm we can use that can solve the optimal parameters for $\theta$ in one step (vs. an iterative approach, like with **gradient descent**).

+==I need to mull over what I just listened to...probably revisit what a derivative is.==

 [^1]: The derivative of a function defines the direction of steepest descent.